 - Phone (also for taking photos).
 Make sure that the battery is always charged.

-Of course, following traffic rules and being aware of and prepared for road conditions ahead of time (especially during winter in Manitoba) should always be your main policies.
+At the very basic, always follow traffic rules.
+Know road conditions ahead of time (especially during winter in Manitoba) and be prepared.
 Drive safe!

 We'd love to hear from you!